-Facts and Figures about Smoking
+Facts and figures about smoking

 This downward trend is due to hugely successful government-sponsored mass media campaigns, the passing of legislation making it illegal to smoke in public places including nightclubs, restaurants and pubs, and the fact that cigarettes can no longer be advertised.
-Yet there are still many people in our country who are still addicted to smoking.
+Yet there are still many people in our country who are addicted to smoking.
 Everyone knows what the consequences of smoking are, so it is interesting to explore the reasons why people continue to smoke.

 Why do people actually smoke?